eloy522752868/readme-generator/GENERATED-README.md

  ## Contributing

- With this repo you can generate the file.
-But only be able to view the file readme.md
+ this genrate a readme and can see example on video below.

- Please contact me if would like to add.
+ Please contact me via my profile below.

  ## Tests